 Competency requirements will vary depending on the specialized area selected.
 Additional classes and clinical education may be required after graduation from the bachelor's degree program at the University of Charleston to be job market prepared, state licensed, or eligible for certification in all specialized areas.

-RADI Program Grading Scale:
+RADI Program Grading Scale: IWIDI riogram Grauing Deale.

 A 92-100

 В 85-91

 С 84-84

 D 75-79

 F < 75

 Policies for Progression and Graduation